neelmitra/avsmqtt/instructions/faq.md

 2. Where do I get the AWS Account # ?
     - Launch [Team Dashboard](https://dashboard.eventengine.run/dashboard)
-    - Team Name is the AWS Account # (screenshot above)
+    - AWS Account # is the Team name (screenshot above)

 3. Where do I get the Device Serial # ?
     - Please navigate to the [AWS IoT Console](https://console.aws.amazon.com/iot/)